Your browser is out of date!

 Baseline

 • There is no baseline requirement for green roofs for NYCHA buildings.
-Where possible sites should be assessed for the appropriateness of installation of green roofs.
+Where required by DOB, sites should be assessed for the appropriateness of installation of green roofs.

 • Green roofs, vegetative roofs, roof gardens and landscaped roofs shall comply with the requirements of the NYC Building Code, NYC Fire Code, Local Law 92 of 2019, and Local Law 94 of 2019.